Honduran Coffee: a source of inspiration

 Honduran Coffee has Two Denominations of Origin Brands that Certify the Origin of Coffee

 The Instituto Hondureño del Café is the government entity in charge of coffee.
 They are in charge of supervising the production, and quality of Honduran coffee.
 They are also in charge of marketing Honduran coffee to the World.
 Thanks to its leadership, the first denomination of Origin brand in of Central America was established in Honduras.
 “Café Marcala” is a certifies the origin of coffee.
-Cafe de Marcala is grown in one of 19 municipalities located in Central Honduras.
+Cafe de Marcala is grown in 19 municipalities in Central Honduras.
 These municipalities are within three different departments in Honduras, La Paz, Intibuca and Comayagua.

 There is now a second Honduran denomination of origin brand for Honduran coffee.
 It is the Honduran Western Coffee brand (HWC).
 This area includes coffee from two distinct regions in Western Honduras: Copan and Opalaca.
 This area includes communities in the departments of Copan, Lempira, Intibuca and Ocotepeque.